 New trends in leadership coaching: Developments such as artificial intelligence and data analytics, which enable personalization of the learning experience, make it one of the most exciting areas.
 Leaders no longer need to participate in a costly, one-size-fits-all programme: Instead, they can enjoy custom-made modules that have been developed specifically around their weaknesses and strengths – and aspirations.

-One day, it may be possible for predictive analytics to predict which leadership qualities the organization will need based on market/employee data.
-This enables training to be proactive rather than reactive.
+One day, predictive analytics may identify which leadership qualities the organization will need based on market/employee data.
+This enables proactive training rather than reactive.
+While AI enables personalization, it cannot replace judgment, contextual leadership, or the ability to navigate ambiguity, skills that are often oversimplified by algorithm-driven learning paths.

 The Role of Soft Skills in a Tech-Driven Age

 Digital training programs are finding innovative ways to teach these skills.
 Role-playing scenarios, gamified learning, and real-time simulations enable leaders to practice effective communication and problem-solving in a safe, virtual environment.
-For example, a leader might enter a simulation where they must handle a conflict in a global team.
+For example, a leader might enter a simulation in which they must manage a conflict within a global team.
 The platform can then provide instant feedback on how well they managed the situation.

 Global Collaboration and Inclusivity